geerlingguy/ansible-role-nginx/README.md

 (For RedHat/CentOS only) Set this to `false` to disable the installation of the `nginx` yum repository.
 This could be necessary if you want the default OS stable packages, or if you use Satellite.

+    nginx_package_name: "nginx"
+    nginx_package_version: "1.12.0-1"

+(For Debian only) The name and version of the package to install.
+Version format must be: MAJOR.MINOR.REVISION-BUILDNUMBER

 ## Dependencies

 None.